 The certificate is evidence that a food has been produced through a food safety management system.
 This system must have appropriate controls in place to manage food safety hazards.

-Food safety controls must meet the Hazard Analysis and Critical Control Point (HACCP) principles.
+The food safety management system must be based on Hazard Analysis and Critical Control Point (HACCP) principles.
 These are set by the Codex Alimentarius Commission.

 Read the guidelines to find out how we determine what is a recognised food safety management certificate.